Peekmo/atom-raxe-lang/README.md

 # Autocomplete

-*Warning : There's a bug that makes a lot of ```raxe run -w``` cmd in background everytime you'll open or reload an atom window.
-Kill this processes once you've done or restart your computer*

 This plugin provides a simple autocomplete feature (at least on local variables) If it doesn't work, modify the settings of the package (in preferences -> package -> raxe-lang)